tchajed/sys-verif-fa25/docs/assignments/setup.md

 ## Installing Coq

 The setup I recommend is to use Docker, VS Code, and a container I created for this class.

+::: details Option 1: VS Code + Docker dev container

  This setup should work well on macOS and Linux; it should also be workable in Windows with WSL, but I don't have much experience with that.

 Install [Docker](https://www.docker.com/get-started/)